 Español | In the face of the coronavirus pandemic, AARP in The Virgin Islands is providing information and resources to help older Virgin Islanders and those caring for them protect themselves from the virus and help prevent it from spreading to others.

+Updated September 8, 2020.
 The Governor of the Virgin Islands Albert Bryan Jr. announced new guidelines for the State of Emergency.
-The new guidelines follow the Blue "Opens Doors" phase of response to the COVID-19 pandemic effective June 1, 2020.
+The new guidelines follow the Yellow "Safer at Home" phase of response to the COVID-19 pandemic effective September 8, 2020 since it's reactivation to Orange - Stay at Home effective August 13th, which now expires.

-In this phase, the prohibitions on leisure travel will be allowed to expire, making it easier for potential tourists to book vacations to the Territory.
+In this phase, the prohibitions on leisure travel will be allowed to expire once more effective September 19th, making it easier for potential tourists to book vacations to the Territory.
 Virgin Islanders must continue to exercise the use of masks and practice physical distancing.

-- From the beginning of the Blue Phase - Open Doors, Heat Sensors were installed to measure fever temperature at airports.
+- Heat Sensors were installed to measure fever temperature at airports.
 All visitors and individuals traveling to the territory are encouraged to report symptoms of the virus to the VI Department of Health as soon as symptoms are felt.

 - Facial coverings/masks are required for any gatherings of people.